X01XX/forth-memory-management/README.md

                       \ At end it deallocates around two thousand struct instances, checks for memory leaks, and anything left on the Forth stack.
                       \ Having made around 14 Million struct allocation/deallocation operations.

-  gforth example3.fs  \ Shows lists of lists of regions.

   gforth example4.fs  \ Shows a struct-aware print of items on the Forth stack, for debugging.

-  gforth example5.fs  \ Shows print, and deallocate, of a list of mixed lists, structs and numbers.

   gforth example6.fs  \ Test list functions that can work with lists with sub-lists.